Bit-Nation/BITNATION-Framework-old/README.md

  -  a Holon, Embassy or a Consulate
  -  ... (put yours here :wink:)

 The framework is created with smart contracts in Solidity.
-We put a significant amount of work into making the contracts upgradeable, which is still quite rare in the Ethereum smart contract ecosystem.
+We dedicated a significant amount of work into making the contracts upgradeable, which is still quite rare in the Ethereum smart contract ecosystem.

 # TODO list